The Prices on Your Monopoly Board Hold a Dark Secret

 Although Black residents and tourists could work at hotels such as the Claridge, between Park Place and Indiana Avenue, they were not permitted to dine or lodge there.
 Some hotels even offered white guests the option of having only white workers wait on them.
 Black employment was largely limited to the tourist industry, as political and municipal jobs were reserved for white residents.

 Atlantic City’s Boardwalk staged minstrel shows, but Black people were largely barred from attending any form of entertainment on the famed Steel Pier.
 Schools in the area were segregated, clerks at many hotels did not check in Black tourists, and what antidiscrimination laws were on the books were not enforced, Simon said.
-If Black residents were found to be on a white beach that wasn’t designated for Black patrons only, “it wasn’t just like they were run off,” Simon said.
+If Black residents were found to be on a beach that wasn’t designated for Black patrons only, “it wasn’t just like they were run off,” Simon said.
 “They would be arrested.
 The police enforced segregation in the city.”

 When the Washington, D.C., resident Elizabeth Magie received a patent in 1904 for the game that we would come to know as Monopoly, she had designed it as a teaching tool.
 She aimed to illustrate the evils of economic inequalities and the consequences of capitalism unhinged.